renandeandradevaz/ai-lab/README.md

 - [x] Full local stack verified with PostgreSQL, Ollama, backend, and frontend containers.
 - [x] Real chat request verified through the backend and local Ollama model.

+The current implementation is a bootstrap chat application only.
+It does not yet have conversation memory, so each request is independent even though previous messages remain visible in the browser.
+It also does not yet have tools, RAG, an agent loop, or access to fictional order data.

 ### Pending

 - [ ] Add the database datasource and migration strategy.